Case Management Conference Calls

 • directing how the hearing will be organized and any other steps that must occur before the hearing.

-There may be other preliminary issues as well.
-It often depends on the nature of the case.
+There may be other preliminary issues as well, depending on the nature of the case.
 For example, a party may have Code-related accommodation needs or there may be other, new developments in the case that require being raised and addressed at the CMCC.

 It is very important to identify and raise all the preliminary issues that you have at the CMCC and to be prepared to address any issues that the HRTO may raise.